tickBit/tickBit/README.md

 - 👋 Hi, I’m @tickBit
 - 👀 I’m interested in retro programming and some JS and Python related things...
-- 🌱 I’m currently learning .NET development and deepening my React expertise.
+- 🌱 I’m currently learning NestJS development and deepening my React expertise.
 - 💞️ I’m looking to collaborate on with friendly people, though my time is very limited to do these things...
 - 📫 How to reach me ...perhaps I will find you! :-)